Slack App

 Updates

-Updating the Commander Service Mode Container
+Updating the Commander Service Mode and Slack app Container

 Troubleshooting